zgramstad/FinalStudying/Comp540/StudyGuide.md

 ## What is EM (expectation maximization)?

+*An explanation of EM as related to k-means.*

 Lets review EM.
 In EM, you randomly initialize your model parameters, then you alternate between (E) assigning values to hidden variables, based on parameters and (M) computing parameters based on fully observed data.

 **E-Step:** Coming up with values to hidden variables, based on parameters.
 If you work out the math of chosing the best values for the class variable based on the features of a given piece of data in your data set, it comes out to "for each data-point, chose the centroid that it is closest to, by euclidean distance, and assign that centroid's label."
 The proof of this is within your grasp!
 See lecture.